-This is in reference to your letter of November 15, 2000, requesting a ruling that grants made under the program described will not constitute taxable expenditures within the meaning of section 4945(d)(3) and that amounts distributed to students will constitute scholarship grants within the meaning of section 117(a).
+This is in reference to your letters of November 15, 2000, and January 30, 2001 requesting a ruling that grants made under the program described below will not constitute taxable expenditures within the meaning of section 4945(d)(3) and that amounts distributed to students will constitute scholarship grants within the meaning of section 117(a).
+This letter modifies the private letter ruling dated January 19, 2001 that you received.

-You are a Nonprofit Corporation exempt from Federal income tax pursuant to section 501(c)(3) of the Code classified as a private foundation under section 509(a) of the Code.
+You are a Nonprofit Corporation exempt from Federal income tax pursuant to section 501 (c)(3) of the Code classified as a private foundation under section 509(a) of the Code.

 You propose to institute a scholarship program to assist qualified African American high school students who are in their senior year at B, a high school in the city of C, and who will pursue post-secondary education at educational institutions described in section 170(b)(1)(A)(ii) of the Code.
 African American students comprise 52% of B's present senior class.
-When fully operational, you anticipate that you will award two four-year scholarships a year.
-You intend, at a future date, to expand the program to include qualified African American students in other high schools in the area surrounding C which have enrolment characteristics similar to B. When fully operational you anticipate that you will award two four year scholarships a year.
+You intend, at a future date, to expand the program to include qualified African American students in other high schools in the area surrounding C which have enrolment characteristics similar to B. When fully operational you anticipate that you will award two four-year scholarships a year.
 The selection of two qualified African American students will represent approximately 1 % of the African American students who are in the present Senior class of B.

 You intend to make periodic payments to D, a publicly supported 501 (c)(3) organization, which will have complete responsibility for selecting the scholarship recipients and administering the scholarship aid program.
 It will monitor the progress of your scholarship recipients and provide you with periodic progress reports.
 It will select awardees on an objective and non-discriminatory basis through its selection committee.
 Qualification consideration will be given to high school academic achievement, community service, and school attendance.
 One of the conditions of granting the scholarship will be that the student intends to pursue a degree in computer science, chemical engineering, and/or business administration.
-The fact that the recipient subsequently changes his or her major to another undergraduate degree will not of itself adversely affect the student's right to continue to receive a scholarship, however, failure to maintain a minimum average of 3.0 on a 4.0 scale will be grounds for discontinuance.
+The fact that the recipient subsequently changes his or her major to another undergraduate degree will not of itself adversely affect the students right to continue to receive a scholarship, however, failure to maintain a minimum average of 3.0 on a 4.0 scale will be grounds for discontinuance.